 MSTP students at UCSF are privileged to be nurtured in a supportive environment and have direct access to a wide range of mentoring resources.

 As soon as students step foot onto UCSF campus, they are each assigned an MSTP mentor based on their career and research interests.
 These mentors sit on the MSTP Council and have a solid understanding of the MSTP training path and years of experience mentoring students and helping them navigate between Medical School and Graduate School.
 Quarterly meetings with MSTP Advisors in the first two years of medical school facilitates students to choose rotation labs, decide on a graduate program, and assess required graduate course work in order to ensure a smooth transition into graduate school.
 In addition to faculty mentorship, students are automatically paired up with MSTP student mentors from upper classes.
 This is an excellent resource for students to get insight for housing, coursework, campus activities, and more on a peer-to-peer level.
 Once students begin their graduate years, there are formal requirements for students to meet with their thesis committee every 6 months to assess progress and resolve challenge as well as a formal evaluation from the thesis advisor.
 The MSTP notifies each thesis advisor at the 2.5 year and 3 year level to prepare students to graduate.
-The MSTP at UCSF also offers physician scientist career development mentorships through weekly MSTP Grand Rounds and the NIH K08 Faculty Mentorship Program.
+The MSTP at UCSF also offers physician scientist career development mentorships through bi-monthly MSTP Clinical Case Reviews at the Mission Bay and Parnassus campuses.
 Most importantly, the students, faculty and administrators at UCSF work hard to provide a friendly and productive environment for MSTP students to thoroughly enjoy their journey training as a physician scientist.

 Students from all levels of MSTP training are grouped according to their research interests to meet quarterly to discuss topics of interest and concern, such as: